Anders Fogh Rasmussen: Personal life

 Rasmussen was born in 1953 in Ginnerup, Jutland, Denmark, to farmer Knud Rasmussen and Martha Rasmussen (née Fogh).
-His surname is Rasmussen, while Fogh, his mother's maiden name, is his middle name and not considered part of his last name.
+His surname is Rasmussen; Fogh, his mother's maiden name, is his middle name and not considered part of his last name.
 He is correctly referred to as Rasmussen (not Fogh Rasmussen), unless his full name (including his given name) is used.
 In Danish media and society, he has often been popularly referred to as Fogh Rasmussen, or merely Anders Fogh, when not referred to by his full name, mainly to distinguish him from other prominent politicians in the country with the same family name.

-He matriculated in languages and social studies from Viborg Cathedral School, in 1969–1972. and studied economics at the University of Aarhus, graduating in 1978.
+He matriculated in languages and social studies from Viborg Cathedral School, in 1969–1972 and studied economics at the University of Aarhus, graduating in 1978.
 He has been active in politics most of his life and has authored several books about taxation and government structure.
-He and his wife Anne-Mette (born 1958) married in 1978 and have three children: Henrik Fogh Rasmussen (born 1979), Maria (born 1981) and Christina (born 1984).
-Rasmussen also has six grandchildren.
+He and his wife Anne-Mette married in 1978 and have three children and six grandchildren.

 As an amateur cyclist, Rasmussen completed part of the notorious Alpe d'Huez stage of the 2008 Tour de France the day after the professional race took place.
 His attendance at Le Tour was at the invitation of Danish former cyclist Bjarne Riis.

 He is of no relation to either his predecessor Poul Nyrup Rasmussen, nor his successor Lars Løkke Rasmussen as Prime Minister of Denmark.

-He received the America Award of the Italy-USA Foundation in 2017.
+Rasmussen received the America Award of the Italy-USA Foundation in 2017.